yhpong/Scientific-Toolkit/README.md

 ![tSNE](Screenshots/tSNE.jpg)

-While PCA is very simple and efficient, it has limited use when the varaibles are not-linearly related.
+While PCA is very simple and efficient, it has limited use when the variables are not-linearly related.
 In that case t-SNE maybe a better option.
 ```
 Dim TS1 As New ctSNE
 With TS1